Nice Githinji

-Nice Githinji is a Kenyan actress, producer, karaoke hostess, vocalist and TV show host.
-She is most notable for playing various roles in several television series, including Rafiki.
+Nice Githinji (born 25 August 1985) is a Kenyan actress, producer, karaoke hostess, vocalist and TV show host.
+She is most notable for playing various roles in several television series.

+Background

 Githinji came into the limelight after being nominated for the 2009 Kalasha Awards as the Best Lead Actress in the film, All Girls Together.
 In 2011, she won the coveted award for Best lead actress for her role in a drama television series, Changing Times.